ChetanM-collab/AgenticAIEngineering/README.md

 # AgenticAIEngineering

 A collection of small, focused projects exploring modern Agentic AI concepts.
-Each folder contains an independent project demonstrating different areas of agent-based LLM systems such as MCP tools, LLM routing, API integrations, autonomous workflows, and interactive UIs.
+Each folder contains an independent project demonstrating different areas of agent-based LLM systems.

 This repository serves as a practical portfolio of my learning journey in building real Agentic AI systems.